-SEC.
-101. (a) Such amounts as may be necessary under the authority and conditions provided in the applicable appropriations Act for the fiscal year 1998 for continuing projects or activities including the costs of direct loans and loan guarantees (not otherwise specifically provided for in this joint resolution) which were conducted in the fiscal year 1998 and for which appropriations, funds, or other authority would be available in the following appropriations Acts:

-- (1) the Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act, 1999.... - (8) the Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations Act, 1999, the House and Senate reported versions of which shall be deemed to have passed the House and Senate respectively as of October 1, 1998, for the purposes of this joint resolution, unless a reported version is passed as of October 1, 1998, in which case the passed version shall be used in place of the reported version for purposes of this joint resolution; - (9) the Legislative Branch Appropriations Act, 1999.... [emphasis added]
+- SEC.
+101. (a) Such amounts as may be necessary under the authority and conditions provided in the applicable appropriations Act for the fiscal year 1998 for continuing projects or activities including the costs of direct loans and loan guarantees (not otherwise specifically provided for in this joint resolution) which were conducted in the fiscal year 1998 and for which appropriations, funds, or other authority would be available in the following appropriations Acts: - (1) the Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act, 1999.... - (8) the Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations Act, 1999, the House and Senate reported versions of which shall be deemed to have passed the House and Senate respectively as of October 1, 1998, for the purposes of this joint resolution, unless a reported version is passed as of October 1, 1998, in which case the passed version shall be used in place of the reported version for purposes of this joint resolution; - (9) the Legislative Branch Appropriations Act, 1999.... [emphasis added]

-CRs may be enacted as stand-alone legislative vehicles or as provisions attached to a regular appropriations bill or an omnibus bill.
-In instances in which one or more regular appropriations bills are near completion, Congress may find it expeditious to include a CR in that same legislative vehicle to cover activities in the remaining regular bills that are not yet enacted.
+CRs may be enacted as stand-alone legislative vehicles or as provisions attached to a regular appropriations bill or an omnibus bill.8 In instances in which one or more regular appropriations bills are near completion, Congress may find it expeditious to include a CR in that same legislative vehicle to cover activities in the remaining regular bills that are not yet enacted.
 In such instances, some activities may be covered by reference while funding for others is provided through the text of the measure.
-For example, Division D of P.L.
-112-55, the third CR for FY2012, provided continuing appropriations through December 16, 2011, by referencing the FY2011 regular appropriations acts, while the other parts of P.L.
-112-55 contained the full text of the FY2012 Agriculture, Commerce-Justice-Science, and Transportation-Housing and Urban Development regular appropriations acts.
+For example, Division C of P.L.
+115-245-the Department of Defense and Labor, Health and Human Services, and Education Appropriations Act, 2019, and Continuing Appropriations Act, 2019-provided continuing appropriations through December 7, 2018, by referencing the FY2018 regular appropriations acts, while the other divisions of P.L.
+115-245 provided full-year regular appropriations for the FY2019 Defense and Labor-HHS-ED bills.